govfresh/gitchat/README.md

 ## How it works

-- We start a new Q&A "Issue" with a featured civic leader.
+- We start an open Q&A "Issue" with a featured civic innovator.
-- You post your questions by adding a "Comment."
+- You post questions by adding a "Comment."
+- Each GovFresh GitChat lasts 24 hours.